openstack-archive/trove-integration/README.md

 ***

 #### Kick start the build/test-init/build-image commands
-*Add mysql as a parameter to set build and add the mysql guest image*
+*Add mysql as a parameter to set build and add the mysql guest image.
+This will also populate /etc/trove/test.conf with appropriate values for running the integration tests.*

     $ ./redstack kick-start mysql

 *Optional commands if you did not run kick-start*

-#### Initialize the test configuration and set up test users
+#### Initialize the test configuration and set up test users (overwrites /etc/trove/test.conf)

     $ ./redstack test-init